yantra-core/YCraft.js/ReadMe.md

 ## Choose your own realism style simulations

-As you can see, AyCraft's opt-in realism design allows for wide range of simulations.
+As you can see, YCraft's opt-in realism design allows for wide range of simulations.

 <a name="terms"></a>